tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

     ]
 {% endhighlight py %}

-Next, replace the `kernel` variable with a list that multiplies the sample values with by the kernel weightings.
-To start, we will perform an *identity* operation -- which is math-speak "returns the same values it was provided".
+Next, replace the `kernel` variable with a list that multiplies the sample values by some kernel weightings.
+To start, we will perform an *identity* operation -- which is math-speak for "returns the same values it was provided".

 {% highlight py %}
     #kernel = color(sample,sample,sample)